 In August of 2005, he was ordained Deacon, 2007 he was ordained Local Elder, 2009 Traveling Elder and in 2010 he was ordained Elder in full connection by Bishop Paul A. G. Stewart, Sr. From August of 2010 – April of 2012, he served as Presiding Elder of the Cleveland/Pittsburgh District and Senior Pastor of Patton Memorial CME Church in the 2nd Episcopal District.
 In April of 2012, he was brought back to the 3rd Episcopal District and assigned to Saint Paul CME Church of Chicago where he serves as Senior Pastor.

 He was selected by the region to serve as a delegate to the World Methodist Council and most recently he received the Outstanding Ministries Award at the 2018 Pastor's Conference.
 Rev. Adams has received additional training in Clinical Pastoral Education, through Rush University Medical Center, where he completed a year long residency.

 In addition to his duties as Pastor, Rev. Adams also serves as a Resource Chaplain for NorthShore University Health Systems.

-Personally, Rev. Adams is a member of Iota Phi Theta Fraternity, Inc. and he is married to the former Lisa Johnson and to this marriage they have five children Brittney, Isaiah, Katia, Kayla and Malachi and one grandson, Cameron.
+Personally, Rev. Adams is a member of Iota Phi Theta Fraternity, Inc. and he is married to the former Lisa Johnson and to this marriage they have five children Brittney, Isaiah, Katia, Kayla and Malachi and two grandsons, Cameron and Grayson.